Saturday - November 6, 2010

 grabbertt@aol.com

-Tom is a ceramic artist who creates elegant porcelain tableware and decorative items in a studio overlooking beautiful farmland in Hope, a village in Scituate, RI.
+Tom Grabbert is a ceramic artist who creates elegant porcelain tableware and decorative items in a studio overlooking beautiful farmland in Hope, a village in Scituate, RI.
 He began working with clay at the age of 15.
-For the past 30 years, Tom has developed a unique palette of natural, rich-toned glazes, that complement the forms of his work – a complete line of tableware, vases, and other vessels — and suggest both movement and tranquility.
+For the past 30 years, Tom has developed a unique palette of natural, rich-toned glazes that complement the forms of his work -- a complete line of tableware, vases, and other vessels -- and suggest both movement and tranquility.
 Tom studied at Rhode Island School of Design.
-Tom's work is featured at the popular RISD alumni sales and the Scituate Art Festival.
+Locally he exhibits at the popular RISD alumni sales, and his studio in Hope, RI.

 sarahmutton@yahoo.com